OVERVIEW

 How much can I rollover into a solo 401k?

+Good news.
 There are no limits to how much you can rollover to a solo 401k.
+Whether you have $5,000 or $500,000, you can rollover nothing, a portion, or the full amount to a solo 401k.

 With contributions, you’re bound by the yearly contribution limits set by the IRS.
 With rollovers, there is no limit.
 You’re allowed to rollover as much as you like.
-This is the main reason why a rollover could be one of the fastest, most effective ways to fund a solo 401k and take immediate advantage of the additional benefits the plan offers.
+This is the main reason why a rollover could be one of the fastest, most effective ways to fund a solo 401k and take immediate advantage of the tax savings.

 Do I still have the same contribution limit after a rollover?
 Yes, rollovers and contributions are treated differently.
 A rollover does not affect your contribution limit and you are still allowed to contribute up to the maximum amount allowed for the year.